Wondering whether you need to adopt 1 or 2 chinchillas and if chinchillas do better in pairs is completely normal.

 It’s essential as a chinchilla owner to introduce your chinchillas slowly and too keep an eye on the situation.

-However, if the two chinchillas you are trying to pair do work well together, this is advised.
+However, if the two chinchillas you are trying to pair do work well together, this is advised and it is great to consider giving your chinchilla a new friend to live with and go through life with.

 Chinchillas are incredibly social animals and having an additional cage mate can help keep them remain “socially active.”